 How did you become part of the trucking industry?
 Was this something that you always aspired to?

-Describe your educational background.
+Describe your education background.
 What did you study?

-Are there any specific individuals who had a major impact on your career?
+Are there any specific individuals that had a major impact on your career?

 What is the most rewarding part of your career?

 Taking care of my people.
 By the end of the week, we’ve fed 75-80 families by providing jobs.
 I think anytime you can impact the lives of people by helping them provide for their families, it’s a good thing.

 What do you think will be some of the dominant trends within the trucking industry in the next 5-10 years?

 As an industry, we’re going to have to recruit and train younger people into the industry.
 Our workforce is getting older.
 Our industry competes — as do many of the trades — with college-required careers.
 I think we need to get the word out that our industry has good paying jobs that young people can train for and start early in life.